tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 A first diagnose the trace plot gives is that if for any of the parameters the 'cloud' is not exacly horizontal and uniform but it's bent, or shows thinning or thickening, then when can't say for sure the chain converged.
 A first attempt at fixing this is running another chain with a longer burn in phase.
 Another problem we may encounter is finding single perfectly horizontal lines (as in individual lines, not the cloud).
 This means that this walker did not change it's value at all, perhaps because it got stuck in a local extrema, or because we didn't define priors properly.
 We will talk more about these problems later on.

 The next plot is the autocorrelation plot.
 It's very simple.
 If all of the walkers for a parameter converged then the function quickly drops from 1 to 0 and remains oscillating around 0.
 If it doesn't drop to 0 quicky, let's say before the first third of the chain, then we can't say for sure it converged.
-Again the first attempt to fix this should be running a longer burn in.
+Again the first attempt to fix this should be running a longer chain (this time take longer burn in and production phases).

 It goes like this `bend.autocplots(flat_samples,label_list)`